itsbanjo/concession-kiosk-demo/readme.md

 2. 3.
 To skip auto-registering to Satellite, simply leave **bootstrap_foreman_fqdn** in **config.yaml** empty.

 3. A RHEL8 VM template **must** be available for use before you can start provisioning the three tier application.
-Ensure that VM template contains **open-vm-tools** and **perl** for the VMware customization to successfully apply the network customizations via the vcenter API.
+Ensure that VM template contains **open-vm-tools** and **perl** for the VMware customization to successfully apply the network customizations via the VCenter API.

 4. All three nodes must be reachable by the ansible controller node and are able to successfully intercommunicate.
-Its preferred that these VM's are in the same VLAN and a flat subnet for demo purposes to ensure a simple and successful deployment.
+Its preferred that these VM's are in the **same VLAN** and a flat subnet for demo purposes to ensure a simple and successful deployment.

-5. An ansible-vault named .majikmike in your working directory and should contain the following variables listed below.
+5. An ansible-vault named **.majikmike** in your working directory and should contain the following variables listed below.
 These are used for cloning a template and preconfiguring the network, hostname, and DNS name using open-vm-tools:

        vcenter_hostname:
        vcenter_username: